-Exams and stress do go hand-in-hand during this time, but it is important to remember that your health is more important than a few extra marks, you need to know about coping with exam stress.
+Exams and stress do go hand-in-hand during this time, exam stress is tough, but it is important to remember that your health is more important than a few extra marks, you need to know about coping with exam stress.
 There is a lot of support at your college or sixth form and from the people around you, try to remember to reach out for help when you need it.

 Join the 75,000 students that have already found their future career by taking our short 60-second degree quiz.
 Find out what you're like and what you could do, by discovering your strengths, personality, what you're passionate about, and some jobs and degree subjects that may be perfect for you!Take Uni Degree Quiz